SonarSource/SonarJS/sonar-javascript-plugin/src/main/resources/static/documentation.md

 ## Prerequisites

 In order to analyze JavaScript code, you need to have Node.js >= 8 installed on the machine running the scan.
-Set property `sonar.nodejs.executable` to an absolute path to Node.js executable, if standard `node` is not available.
+If standard `node` is not available, you have to set property `sonar.nodejs.executable` to an absolute path to Node.js executable.

 ## Language-Specific Properties

 Discover and update the JavaScript-specific properties in: **<!-- sonarcloud -->Project <!-- /sonarcloud -->[Administration > General Settings > JavaScript](/#sonarqube-admin#/admin/settings?category=javascript)**

 ## Supported Frameworks and Versions
-* ECMAScript 5 / ECMAScript 2015 (ECMAScript 6) / ECMAScript 2016 / ECMAScript 2017
+* ECMAScript 5 / ECMAScript 2015 (ECMAScript 6) / ECMAScript 2016-2017-2018
 * React JSX
 * Vue.js
 * Flow